nextgis/docs_ngweb/source/mapstyles.rst

    Create resource dialog for MapServer style

 Field "Keyname" is optional.
 You can also add resource description and metadata on the corresponding tabs.
-Tile cache settings are described in details in this section.
+Tile cache settings are described in details `in this section <https://docs.nextgis.com/docs_ngweb/source/mapstyles.html#tile-cache>`_.

 Switch to "MapServer style" tab and write a style manually (see in :numref:`ngweb_create_resource_mapsrev_pic`).